 Addiction Knows No Color—But Treatment Does

 Addiction is a disease of the brain, and it has no racial, gender or socio-economic bias.
 It is an equal opportunity condition.
 However, the way in which society deals with prescription drug addiction treatment does have a bias based on socioeconomic status.
-For instance, in New York, where the opioid crisis has hit particularly hard, hundreds of addicts receive methadone every day.
+For instance, in New York, where the opioid crisis has hit particularly hard, hundreds of addicts receive Opioid Maintenance Medication every day.
 This treatment regimen helps keep cravings under control and can keep people off the streets—looking for heroin—but it means that folks have to make the trip to a clinic every day.

 Some people spend 45 minutes per day just traveling to and from a clinic, in fact.